rackerlabs/support-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

 The log configuration file is named **log4cxx.xml**, and it uses **log4j** syntax.
 The default configuration differs between Microsoft&reg; Windows&reg;
 and Linux&reg; only in the target log file path.
-Otherwise, the file is similar to the following example of a Windows&reg; configuration file:
+Otherwise, the file is similar to the following example of a Windows configuration file:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE log4j:configuration SYSTEM "log4j.dtd"[]>